Deepening our environmental management

 ISO certification

-Conducted external audits at two
+Conducted external audits at two head

-Business Division) and Chiyoda Factory
+office divisions and the Chiyoda Factory

 〇

-Reinforcing employee awareness
+Reinforcing employee awareness of

-towards environmental conservation
+environmental conservation and ensuring

 environmental laws and regulations